 The YARN properties yarn.nodemanager.resource.cpu-vcores and yarn.nodemanager.resource.memory-mb determine how cluster resources can be used by Hive on Spark (and other YARN applications).
 The values for the two properties are determined by the capacity of your host and the number of other non-YARN applications that coexist on the same host.
 Most commonly, only YARN NodeManager and HDFS DataNode services are running on worker hosts.

 Configuring Cores

 Allocate 1 core for each of the services and 2 additional cores for OS usage, leaving 28 cores available for YARN.
+To do so, set yarn.nodemanager.resource.cpu-vcores=28.

 Configuring Memory